Hexen II: Hammer of Thyrion 1.4.3

 -sync | -vsync Enable syncing with monitor refresh (GL, Nvidia)

--lm_4 Set lightmap format to GL_RGBA, which is actually
+-lm_4 Set lightmap format to RGBA, which is actually

-colored lights.
-Can also be set from the menu.
+for colored lights.
+Can be set from the menu.

--lm_1 Set lightmap format to GL_LUMINANCE. (this was the
+-lm_1 Set lightmap format to LUMINANCE. (this was the

 old format that hexen2 originally used and it is

 a little faster than RGBA lightmaps).
-Can also be
+Can be set

 -paltex Enable 8 bit (palettized) textures: saves video

-proper opengl extension is supported. (can also be
+if the proper GL extension is supported. (can be

 -nomtex Disable multitexture detection/usage